-7.1.5.3.1 These provisions apply to certain self-reactive substances when required by 2.4.2.3.4, and certain organic peroxides when required by 2.5.3.4.1 and certain polymerizing substances when required by 2.4.2.5.2 or special provision 386 of Chapter 3.3 which may only be transported under conditions where the temperature is controlled.
+7.1.7.3.1 These provisions apply to certain self-reactive substances when required by 2.2.41.1.17, and certain organic peroxides when required by 2.2.52.1.15 and certain polymerizing substances when required by 2.2.41.1.21 or special provision 386 of Chapter 3.3 which may only be carried under conditions where the temperature is controlled.

-7.1.5.3.2 These provisions also apply to the transport of substances for which:
+7.1.7.3.2 These provisions also apply to the carriage of substances for which:

-(a) The proper shipping name as indicated in column 2 of the Dangerous Goods List of Chapter 3.2 or according to 3.1.2.6 contains the word “STABILIZED”; and
+(a) The proper shipping name as indicated in column 2 of Table A of Chapter 3.2 or according to 3.1.2.6 contains the word “STABILIZED”; and

-(b) The self-accelerating decomposition temperature (SADT) or the self-accelerating polymerisation temperature (SAPT)1 determined for the substance (with or without chemical stabilization) as offered for transport is:
+(b) The SADT or SAPT determined for the substance (with or without chemical stabilization) as offered for carriage is:

 (i) 50 °C or less for single packagings and IBCs; or

-(ii) 45 °C or less for portable tanks.
+(ii) 45 °C or less for tanks.

-When chemical inhibition is not used to stabilize a reactive substance which may generate dangerous amounts of heat and gas, or vapour, under normal transport conditions, these substances need to be transported under temperature control.
+When chemical inhibition is not used to stabilize a reactive substance which may generate dangerous amounts of heat and gas, or vapour, under normal carriage conditions, these substances need to be carried under temperature control.
 These provisions do not apply to substances which are stabilized by the addition of chemical inhibitors such that the SADT or the SAPT is greater than that prescribed in (b) (i) or (ii), above.

-7.1.5.3.3 In addition, if a self-reactive substance or organic peroxide or a substance the proper shipping name of which contains the word “STABILIZED” and which is not normally required to be transported under temperature control is transported under conditions where the temperature may exceed 55 °C, it may require temperature control.
+7.1.7.3.3 In addition, if a self-reactive substance or organic peroxide or a substance the proper shipping name of which contains the word “STABILIZED” and which is not normally required to be carried under temperature control is carried under conditions where the temperature may exceed 55 °C, it may require temperature control.

-7.1.5.3.4 The “control temperature” is the maximum temperature at which the substance can be safely transported.
-It is assumed that during transport the temperature of the immediate surroundings of the package does not exceed 55 °C and attains this value for a relatively short time only during each period of 24 hours.
+7.1.7.3.4 The “control temperature” is the maximum temperature at which the substance can be safely carried.
+It is assumed that during carriage the temperature of the immediate surroundings of the package does not exceed 55 °C and attains this value for a relatively short time only during each period of 24 hours.
 In the event of loss of temperature control, it may be necessary to implement emergency procedures.
 The “emergency temperature” is the temperature at which such procedures shall be implemented.

-7.1.5.3.5 Derivation of control and emergency temperatures
+7.1.7.3.5 Derivation of control and emergency temperatures